 Captains provide a very important link between teams and the Intramural department.
 The success of the Intramural Sports program depends largely on the leadership and interests of the team captain.
 As a player, the team captain is held to a higher standard.
 Team Captains should set an example for their teammates by playing within the spirit of the rules and showing a great level of sportsmanship.
 Also, Team Captains should also address a player or situation before Intramural officials or staff has to step in.
 Team Captains’ responsibilities include:

-- Complete the Team-Entry/Registration Packet and pay the Sport Fee at the Intramural office.
+• Complete the Team Registration online and pay the Sport Fee at the Intramural office.

-- Make sure everyplayer brings their DSC One Card to every game.
+• Make sure every player brings their DSU ID Card to every game.
 NO CARD, NO PLAY!!

-- Inform team about rules, game times, forfeit, eligibility and Dixie State College Sportsmanship Policies.
+• Inform team about rules, game times, forfeits, eligibility and Dixie State University Sportsmanship Policies.

-- Check to make sure each player meets the DSC Intramural eligibility requirements.
+• Check to make sure each player meets the DSU Intramural eligibility requirements.

-- Make sure when adding a new player to your roster after the Mandatory Captain’s Meeting, he/she brings with them their current Dixie State College Student ID.
+• Make sure when adding a new player to your roster after the Mandatory Captain’s Meeting, he/she brings with them their current Dixie State University Student ID.
 No Card No Play!!